top of page

 Gastroscopy & Colonoscopy Packages

-HASSLE 1:.
-Patients don't have the hassle of walking or finding nearest lifts or escalators to go from Doctor Consultation to Day Surgery Theatre to do Surgery.
-We are located next to each other on same floor just few steps away.
-This is important if your elderly parents/family member require a wheelchair to move around.
+From the Doctor Consultation room to the Day Surgery Theatre to do Procedure, is just a few steps away.
+We are located next to each other on the same floor just a few steps away.
+This is important if your elderly parents/family members require a wheelchair to move around.

-HASSLE 2 : We will walk you through during consultation day what's the costs involved and how much you can claim under your insurance panels to help you with the hassle of making this decision process more seamless.
+We will walk you through during consultation day on the costs involved and how much you can claim under your insurance panels and to help you to make this decision process a more seamless way.

 Colonoscopy